okteto/remote-kubernetes/README.md

 1. Clone https://github.com/okteto/getting-started-golang locally
 1. Start VSCode
-1. Run the `Okteto: Start` command to launch your development environment in Kubernetes
+1. Run the `Okteto: Up` command to launch your development environment in Kubernetes
 1. When prompted, select the `getting-started-golang` SSH host in the dialog.
 1. Once you're connected, use `File > Open Folder` to open the code folder on your development environment.